 Healthcare organizations often have very limited security budgets, so any solution that must be ‘plugged into’ their network will usually prove to be more hassle than it’s worth.
 Believe it or not, this requirement actually discounts a significant proportion of managed security awareness training programs, which rely on local software for both deployment and tracking.

-Thankfully we don’t fall into that boat - Our employee defense training (EDT) solutions are managed remotely and are delivered to the end user entirely through their web browser.
+Thankfully we don’t fall into that boat - Our Managed Phishing Awareness Training solutions are managed remotely and are delivered to the end user entirely through their web browser.

 3) Must be Easy to Manage

 Once again, so many aspects of healthcare security come back to one problem: Resources.
 Or, more specifically, lack of resources.